-If you studied a non-law degree at university and wanted to become either a solicitor or barrister, you had to take a conversion course known as the Graduate Diploma in Law (GDL).
+Until 2021, if you studied a non-law degree at university and wanted to become either a solicitor or barrister, you had to take a conversion course known as the Graduate Diploma in Law (GDL).
 Some institutions may refer to it as the Common Professional Exam, but this is the same as the GDL.
 Now, however, the GDL is only compulsory for aspiring barristers from non-law degree backgrounds.